treangenlab/radmicrobes/session3/README.md

 ### Precision Public Health

 The application of genomics to traditional epidemiology has revolutionized how we measure the spread of disease.
-As next generation sequencing (NGS) has become more affordable in the past two decades, the ability to track high-risk pathogens and respond rapidly has become more evident.
+As whole genome sequencing (WGS) has become more affordable in the past two decades, the ability to track high-risk pathogens and respond rapidly has become more evident.
 NGS data allows for much higher resolution to characterize potential pathogenic causitive agents and better discern signal from noise.

 #### Case Study 1 - Salmonellosis Outbreak